jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 I'm going to mostly empty out the GwtApplication class.

-Demo: Start up the Server
+Demo: Start up the server
 -------------------------

 To fire up the GWT application in Eclipse, right click on the application in